nrlheni/GIGIH-BE-final-project/README.md

 # Final Project BE
-This project was created as a solution to complete the test case given by Gigih for the Backend Engineering track using Ruby on Rails.
+This project was created as a solution to complete the `Catering Administration App` as the test case given by Gigih for the Backend Engineering track using Ruby on Rails.

 The highlights of the material in implementing this project:
 - MVC